 How to generate a lump sum settlement

-The challenge with this is that you effectively stop paying on your loans altogether.
-This leaves a path open for the lenders to sue you in civil court.
+The issue with this is that by not making payments as agreed, you break the contract that you have with the lender.
+Since you do not make the payments outlined in your loan agreement, it leaves a path open for the lenders to sue you in civil court.
 This can lead to problems like wage garnishment.
-So there’s an additional risk involved with choosing this method.

-If you work with a settlement company, they may ask you to send the funds to them so it can be saved in your settlement account.
-Then they negotiate with your lenders once you have a lump sum big enough to make a reasonable offer.
+If you work with a settlement company, they may ask you to send the funds to them so it can be saved in an escrow account.
+Then they negotiate with your lenders once you have enough money saved in escrow to make a reasonable offer.
 In some cases, settlement companies may pool offers from several borrowers to encourage a lender to accept the deal.

 This really depends on your lenders, the amount you owe, the status of your debts and the lender.
 Some lenders may be willing to accept settlement offers while others don’t.
 In some cases, you can have more success going through a settlement company because they have skilled negotiators working for you.